Brides-les-Bains, France: Family Ski Guide

 đ Where Should Your Family Stay?

-Brides-les-Bains is the budget backdoor to the world's largest ski area, and your accommodation savings are where that strategy really pays off.
+Brides-les-Bains is the budget backdoor to the world's largest ski area.
 Lodging here runs half what you'd spend in Méribel for comparable quality.
-The tradeoff is real: there's no ski-in/ski-out in this village.
+The tradeoff: no ski-in/ski-out.
 You'll ride the Olympe gondola 20 minutes up to the slopes every morning.
-But at these prices, that gondola ride starts to feel like a pretty great commute.
+At these prices, that gondola ride feels like a pretty great commute.

 Where families actually stay